eecs280staff/tutorials/docs/setup_xcode.md

 <img src="images/xcode116.png" width="512px" />

-Name your file.
+Name your file, we'll use `stats.cpp` for this example.
 Uncheck "Also create a header file".
-The first file we'll create for project 1 is `stats.cpp`.

 <img src="images/xcode117.png" width="512px" />